sem CLI Reference#

 --slack-endpoint

 options are mandatory.
-The former specifies the list of
+The former specifies which

 latter specifies the URL for the Incoming WebHook that will be associated with